 The Communities Prepared staff team is based at Groundwork South and has extensive experience in delivering community engagement projects.

-Programme Manager, Hannah Baker, has twelve years’ experience working in sustainability and environmental policy within the charity and university sectors following the completion of an MSc in Environmental Technology at Imperial College London.
-In this time she has successfully managed and delivered a range of high profile European, national and local programmes covering energy, water, waste, transport, green spaces and community resilience.
-Hannah joined Groundwork in 2015 and has been managing Communities Prepared since October 2018, and is also Groundwork South’s Area Programme Manager for the West of England, providing strategic oversight and support for various projects and teams from our Bristol office.
+Programme Manager, Hannah Baker, has fourteen years’ experience working in sustainability and environmental policy within the charity and university sectors following the completion of an MSc in Environmental Technology at Imperial College London.
+In this time she has successfully managed and delivered a range of high profile European, national and local programmes covering topics including energy, water, waste, transport, green spaces and community resilience.
+Hannah joined Groundwork in 2015 and has been managing Communities Prepared since October 2018.
+She is also Groundwork South’s Area Programme Manager for the West of England, providing strategic oversight and support for various projects and teams from our Bristol office.

 Senior Project Officer, Richard Hood, is part of the programme’s delivery team, focusing on community development and training.
 He brings with him a background in flood resilience and management, water rescue operations, incident management and operational procedures.
 Over a number of years he has worked with American and UK emergency services, the Environment Agency, volunteer responder groups and communities to prevent, manage and recover from flooding.